Terminating an engagement on the chartered accountant's initiative: 2026 template and guide

 What is the step-by-step procedure to terminate an engagement?#

-Here is the procedure we systematically apply at Hayot Expertise when a termination becomes necessary.
+Here is the procedure recommended by professional ethics and practice when a termination becomes necessary.

 - Internal decision and qualification of the ground.
-The partner in charge of the file formalises in writing the chosen ground and obtains the sign-off of a second partner to avoid impulsive terminations.
+The chartered accountant formalises in writing the chosen ground and gathers the documents that establish it (unpaid invoices, formal notices, correspondence), to avoid impulsive terminations.

 - Prior formal notice (non-payment, failure to produce documents).
 Reasonable deadline of 15 to 30 days, by LRAR, clearly stating the consequences in case of non-regularisation.